-Crispy Hungarian fried bread – Langos – topped with garlic sour cream and grated cheese or simply sprinkled with sugar.
+Crispy Hungarian fried bread – Langos recipe - topped with garlic sour cream and grated cheese or simply sprinkled with sugar.

-That has been the case with many of the dishes that my grandmother cooked all her life, things like Goulash or Pörkölt, which my grandma would call tocanita de porc, Paprikash with flour dumplings which we ate at least once a month or Plum Dumplings – Galuste cu prune.
+That has been the case with many of the dishes that my grandmother cooked all her life, things like the Hungarian Goulash or Pörkölt, which my grandma would call tocanita de porc, chicken paprikash with dumplings, which we ate at least once a month or Plum Dumplings – Galuste cu prune.

 Actually, with one exception, all the recipes I will post during the next two weeks are Hungarian recipes that are so consolidated in the Romanian cooking that probably many Romanians think them to be original Romanian recipes.

 And why Hungarian recipes all of a sudden?
 Well, I have started with the Roma recipes last month, the Roma being the largest ethnic minority group in Romania.

 On the second place are the Hungarians, they make 6,5 % of the total population of Romania, that is more than 1.200.000 people.
 Most of them live in Transylvania and the North-West of the country at the border with Hungary.

 Their influence on the regional cooking is indeed significant and, funny thing, although my grandmother spent most of her life in Sibiu, the city with the largest German minority in Romania, she cooked lots and lots of Hungarian dishes, but I cannot think of one dish she cooked that I could identify as German.
 Well, except Schnitzel, but Schnitzel is something very traditional in probably every European country.